quickstonesw/Appcelerator-Urban-Image-Library/documentation/index.md

 >	* timestamp - The time at which this location was determined.

 5. playTime
-> If the file is a video it will return the play time duration of the video.
-If the file is not a video it the "playTime" attribute will not be returned.
+> If the file is a video, it will return the play time duration of the video.
+If the file is not a video, then the "playTime" attribute is not returned.

 6. orientation
-> The corresponding value contains the photos orientation as described by the TIFF format.
+> The corresponding value contains the photo's orientation as described by the TIFF format.
-> The TIFF specification can be found (http://partners.adobe.com/public/developer/en/tiff/TIFF6.pdf)
+> The TIFF specification can be found at (http://partners.adobe.com/public/developer/en/tiff/TIFF6.pdf)
 > The orientation value can be any of the following values:
 > * 1 - The 0th row represents the visual top of the image, and the 0th column represents the visual left-hand side.
 > * 2 - The 0th row represents the visual top of the image, and the 0th column represents the visual right-hand side.